faizan-m/faizan-m.github.io/projects.md

 ## ReVRSR
 ### (C#, Unity, ROS, Oculus Rift)

 "Remote Virtual Reality for Service Robots" was my first experience with Unity and using XR as tool for robotics.
 We developed a simple VR experience that lets the user experience the world from the perspective of a robot that could be located anywhere in the world.
+This would allow a human user to remotely take over and operate the robot when something goes wrong.
 The key challenge in this project was interfacing ROS with Unity.

 <div class="hero hero--dark" style='height: 400px; background-image: url("/assets/images/projects/revrsr.PNG");'>
 </div>